-The COVID-19 pandemic-related reduction in energy demand and the sharp decline in commodity prices related to the combined impact of falling demand and recent increases in production from OPEC members and other international suppliers caused significant disruptions and volatility in the global oil marketplace during the first quarter of 2020.
+The COVID-19 pandemic-related reduction in energy demand and the uncertainty of production from OPEC members, US producers and other international suppliers caused significant disruptions and volatility in the global oil marketplace during the first and second quarters of 2020.
 In response to COVID-19, governments around the world have implemented increasingly stringent measures to help reduce the spread of the virus, including stay-at-home and shelter-in-place orders, travel restrictions and other measures.
 These measures have adversely affected the economies and financial markets of the U.S. and many other countries, resulting in an economic downturn that has negatively impacted global demand and prices for the products handled by the Company's pipelines, terminals and other facilities.

 The events and conditions described above adversely impacted the Gulf of Mexico operations of the EGC Tenant, the tenant of the GIGS asset, under the Grand Isle Gathering Lease as discussed under "Energy Gulf Coast/Cox Oil" and "Grand Isle Gathering System" below.
-Further, UPL and Ultra Wyoming, the guarantor and tenant under the Pinedale Lease Agreement, respectively, continued to experience significant indebtedness and extremely challenging market conditions, which impacted its financial condition as discussed under "Ultra Petroleum" and "Pinedale Liquids Gathering System" below.